aosp-mirror/platform_system_core/init/readme.txt

    Trigger an event.
 Used to queue an action from another action.

+wait <path> [ <timeout> ]
+  Poll for the existence of the given file and return when found, or the timeout has been reached.
+If timeout is not specified it currently defaults to five seconds.

 write <path> <string> [ <string> ]*
    Open the file at <path> and write one or more strings to it with write(2)